saikit/async-cook/recipes/sweet-potato-and-bean-bowl.md

 ## Optional Step 2 (Avocado)

 Top bowl with **sliced avocado**.
-Add more olive oil, black pepper, or Tajin seasoning if using.
+Add more olive oil, black pepper, or Tajín seasoning if using.